University of Surrey

 Assessment of clinical competence is completed via written and oral reports of clinical activity, supervisor evaluation on placement, and placement log-books.

-Teaching Units
+Teaching

-- children, young people, and families
+- Children, young people, and families

-- adults in later life
+- Adults in later life

-- long-term health conditions
+- Long-term conditions

 Assessment